vi-kon/laravel-auth/README.md

 ### Middleware

-To use middleware class assigned to rout need to assign short-hand key to `middleware` property of your `app/Providers/RouteServiceProvider` class:
+To use middleware class assigned to route need to assign short-hand key to `middleware` property of your `app/Providers/RouteServiceProvider` class:
 ```php
 // to your middleware array
 'auth.role' => 'ViKon\Auth\Middleware\HasAccess',